ClubCedille/Plateforme-Cedille/wiki/docs/en/plateforme-cedille/Applications/deploying-workloads.md

   - path: patch.yaml
 ```

-Dans l'extrait ci-haut:
+In the above snippet:

-1. On inclut le base
+1. We include the base
-2. On inclut les ressources
+2. We include the resources
-3. On applique des `patches`:
+3. We apply `patches`:

 ```yaml
 # prod/patches.yaml